Chakstor/stairs/README.md

 ## 🚀 How to run this project
 Just open up the `index.html` file and enjoy!
+Or you can run a demo here: https://chakstor.github.io/stairs/ 😉

 ## 🤔 Game Instructions
 * Control Mario in 4 directions.